okwyrika/Brainwave_Matrix_Intern/README.md

 ## Bussiness Task

 My Boss has assigned me to analyze
-1. Which Products are driving the most revenuein our pharmacy sub-channel.
+1. Which Products are driving the most revenue in our pharmacy sub-channel.
 2. Are there specific cities or customer types where our pharmacy sales are underperforming?
 3. Which sales reps are most effective in driving pharmacy sales, can we replicate their strategies across regions?
 4. Are we Pricing our top-selling products competitively, or are we losing out to hospital channel?